 We had another fabulous lunch – a chicken bento box.
 This time we had lunch at Sam’s Tours because of the rain.

 The second dive took us through rough surf to the Blue Corner dive site.
 Since I was limited as a Junior Open Water diver to 40 feet of depth this dive was ok.
-We saw one puffer fish, two warty sea slugs and some star fish amongst schools of trigger, butterfly, and bannerfish.
+We saw one puffer fish, two warty sea slugs and some starfish amongst schools of triggers, butterfly, and bannerfish.

-That day I awoke to something very unusual – it was absolutely pouring rain.
+November 25, 2009 (Wednesday): That day I awoke to something very unusual – it was absolutely pouring rain.
 We headed down to breakfast and tried to avoid the downpour.
 After breakfast we headed down to Sam’s Tours hopped on the boat.
-My guide, Alex, warned me that I still needed to put on sun screen even if the sun wasn’t visible.
+My guide, Alex, warned me that I still needed to put on sunscreen even if the sun wasn’t visible.
 Once again the rain was coming into the boat sideways as we sped over to German Channel.
-That day I wore my wet suit before I even got into the water.
+That day I wore my wetsuit before I even got into the water.

 That afternoon we headed out to Blue Corner – also there I didn’t see any unique fish – a large puffer but I was told that the adults down at 70 feet saw quite a few sharks.